google/mesop/docs/internal/publishing.md

 Follow these instructions for releasing a new version of Mesop publicly via PyPI (e.g. `pip install mesop`).

-If you haven't done this before, follow the [first-time setup](#first-time-upload-setup).

 ## Check main branch

 Before, cutting a release, you'll want to check two things: